This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Glacier National Park offers West and East Shuttle Service that operates on the Going-to-the-Sun Road.
 There are some pros and cons to using the shuttle.
 Here is what you need to know:

-1. West and East Shuttle Service are free (cost included in your entrance pass).
+1. West and East Shuttle Services are free (cost is included in your entrance pass).
 You can hop on/hop off at any of the shuttle stops.
 The shuttle operates on a first-come, first-serve basis.
 Shuttles are wheelchair accessible and some have bike racks.

 2. Going-to-the-Sun Shuttle Service usually operates from July 1st through Labor Day (weather permitting).